 Full course for one semester.
 In this course we will read major plays from several genres: comedy, history, tragedy, and romance, including A Midsummer Night’s Dream, The Merchant of Venice, Hamlet, Othello, and The Tempest.
 Engaging with criticism, performances, and films, we will approach the plays both as literary texts and as embodied theatrical events.
 We will give special attention to Shakespeare's poetic language, dramaturgy, and complex treatments of power, politics, community, family, sex, and the self.
 Prerequisite: sophomore standing.
 This course fulfills the pre-1700 requirement.
 Conference.

 Shakespeare, Text, and Performance

 Full course for one semester.
 This course will consider the relationship between literary analysis and theatrical or cinematic performance in several Shakespearean plays.
 We will pay particular attention to images of plays and playing in the scripts, to the different political and ethical implications of different performances, and to changes in conventions of representation.
 In addition to the normal responsibilities of any course, students will be expected to view films and to work up one or two staged readings of a scene.
 Plays to be examined include King Lear, Othello, The Tempest, Henry V, and Much Ado about Nothing.
-Fulfills the pre-1700 requirement.
+Prerequisite: sophomore standing.
+This course fulfills the pre-1700 requirement.
 Lecture and conference.